 - Uses: body butters, creams, balms, lip balms, soap

-Unlike the first two butters, cocoa butter is a hard butter that can add structure to your formulation without using a wax.
+Unlike the first two kinds of butter, cocoa butter is a hard butter that can add firmness to your product.
 The natural chocolate scent is something many DIYers love.
-It really smells so good and can be combined with coffee or vanilla scents.
-In cold process soap it adds hardness and moisturizing properties, the chocolate scent will come through.
+It smells so good and can be combined with coffee or vanilla scents.
+In cold process soap, it adds hardness and moisturizing properties, and the chocolate scent will come through.

 Leave a Reply